cpina/qnetload/README.md

 (or another interface instead of wlan0)

-If it doesn't work for you feel free to contact me.
+If it doesn't work for you feel free to contact me (carles@pina.cat)

+## TODO
+Many things can be done.
+My main idea is that the user interface should be the same or extremely similar and the way of working (invoking with the interface, etc.).
+Some possible ideas:
+* If no interface is passed: choose one and let the user change it using the mouse (possibly just clicking on the interface?)
+* Save in the settings the latest used interface and use it by default
+* Be able to change between kiloBytes and kiloBits (same for the other units)

 Carles Pina i Estany (carles@pina.cat)